 Inventory Management Feature Availability | Professional and higher plans | Plus and Advanced |

-Given that, your choice may boil down to pricing.
-If you have five users, for instance, then you might choose Zoho Books.
-Inventory management is available in QuickBooks Online’s Advanced at $90 per month, whereas in Zoho Books’ Professional plan at only $24 per month—both of which include up to five users.
+That said, we consider this another draw.
+Your choice may then boil down to pricing.
+If you have more than five users, you might choose Zoho Books.
+Inventory management in QuickBooks Online Plus costs $90 per month, while it’s only $50 monthly in Zoho Books’ Professional plan—both of which include up to five users.
+With Zoho Books, you can add extra users for only $3 each monthly.

 Zoho Books | QuickBooks Online | |